homeall/dhcphelper/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-:8ball: This is a small docker image with a [DHCP Helper](http://www.thekelleys.org.uk/dhcp-helper/) useful in case when you have a DHCP server in the docker environment and you need a relay for broadcast.
+This is a small docker image with a [DHCP Helper](http://www.thekelleys.org.uk/dhcp-helper/) useful in case when you have a DHCP server in the docker environment and you need a relay for broadcast.

-:yo_yo: The DHCP server in the container does get only *unicast the DHCPOFFER messages* when it will have to get **broadcast DHCPOFFER messages** on the [network](https://stackoverflow.com/questions/38816077/run-dnsmasq-as-dhcp-server-from-inside-a-docker-container).
+The DHCP server in the container does get only *unicast the DHCPOFFER messages* when it will have to get **broadcast DHCPOFFER messages** on the [network](https://stackoverflow.com/questions/38816077/run-dnsmasq-as-dhcp-server-from-inside-a-docker-container).

-:nazar_amulet: It will **not** work the DHCP server in docker even in **networking host mode** unless you are using any DHCP relay.
+It will **not** work the DHCP server in docker even in **networking host mode** unless you are using any DHCP relay.

 :man_student: If you need to know more about how it works **DHCP protocol**, I highly recommend this [link](https://superuser.com/questions/811501/understanding-dhcp-discovery-specific-subnet).

-:arrow_up: [Go on TOP](#about-the-project) :point_up:

 <!-- GETTING STARTED -->
 ## Getting Started